 Watertown, MA 02472

-Please use the checklist below for the four required materials to be submitted to CSUN DI.
-Materials must be submitted by February 15 and include the following:
+- Supplemental Materials: Please use the checklist below for the four required materials to be submitted to CSUN DI.
+Materials must be submitted by February 15 through the DICAS application system and include the following:

 Supplemental Application Materials must be submitted as a ONE PDF document, it can be uploaded under the "supplemental" section of the DICAS application.

-If you are a current CSUN MS HN option student and would like to be considered for the DI option, you must complete the DICAS and D&D applications and complete and submit the supplemental application materials.
+If you are a current CSUN MS HN option student and would like to be considered for the DI option, you must complete the DICAS and D&D applications and complete and submit all other application materials/requirements.
 If accepted into the DI program, please contact the graduate coordinator to have the Change of Objective form submitted.

 The CSUN Dietetic internship (DI) program, which is within the Nutrition, Dietetics and Food Science area, is integrated within the Department of Family and Consumer Sciences in the College of Health and Human Development at CSUN.

-Our affiliations include local hospitals, County programs, WIC programs, Head Start programs, Foodservice rotations, School Districts, Outpatient Dialysis Centers, Diabetes programs, Outpatient clinics and programs, wellness programs,
+Our affiliations include local hospitals, County programs, WIC programs, Foodservice sites, School Districts, Outpatient Dialysis Centers, Diabetes programs, Outpatient clinics and programs, wellness programs.

 The following lists our current affiliates:

-American Cancer Society, Children’s Hospital Los Angeles, Computrition, Ventura District School Foodservice, Henry Mayo Newhall Memorial Hospital, Los Angeles County Department of Public Health Services, Northridge Hospital Medical Center, Providence Holy Cross Medical Center Sherman Oaks Hospital and Health Center, Davita Dialysis Centers, Veteran’s Affairs Greater Los Angeles Healthcare System, Sodexho Foodservice, Glendale School District, Cedars-Sinai Medical Center, Conejo Valley Unified School District, Culver City Unified School District, Diabetes Care Center, Facey Medical Foundation, Health Care Partners Medical Group, private practice, Huntington Memorial Hospital, Los Angeles Jewish Home, Kaiser Permanente, Los Angeles Regional Food Bank, Los Robles Regional Medical Center, Palmdale School District, Providence St. Joseph Medical Center, Saint John’s Pleasant Valley Hospital, Saint John’s Regional Medical Center, Simi Valley Unified School District, UCLA Medical Center, US Foodservice, Valley Presbyterian Hospital, Ventura County Public Health Department, Great LA Headstart program, and CDF-just to name a few.
+American Cancer Society, Children’s Hospital Los Angeles, Los Angeles County Department of Public Health Services, Northridge Hospital Medical Center, Providence Holy Cross Medical Center, Davita Dialysis Centers, Veteran’s Affairs Greater Los Angeles Healthcare System, Glendale School District, Cedars-Sinai Medical Center, Las Virgenes Unified School District, Facey Medical Foundation, LA Care, private practice groups, Los Angeles Jewish Home, Kaiser Permanente, Los Robles Regional Medical Center, Providence St. Joseph Medical Center, UCLA Medical Center, Valley Presbyterian Hospital, Great LA Headstart program, just to name a few.

 Sometimes a rotation site could be 20-25 miles from an intern’s home.
 The daily schedule at the practice sites may vary.
 It is important to start early at some rotation sites and start late at other rotation sites so the intern must be able to adjust to a flexible schedule.